ianblenke/blog/source/_posts/2014-11-09-openstack-on-a-chromebox.markdown

 Step 3: Login to the console as "chronos"
 -----------------------------------------

 Using cntl-alt-F2, enter the username "chronos" at the login: prompt.
+Hit return at the password: prompt (the default chronos password is an empty string).

 Note: You did not actually need to login to google via the UI interface.